subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
 I'm also interested in speech and conversational AI, an interest I picked up at my two interships at Amazon Alexa AI.

-When I'm not working on research, I'm mostly playing on my PS5.
+When I'm not working on research, I'm mostly playing on my PS5 or cheering for India in cricket.
 I also enjoy tennis, climbing, and football.